redsnk/guessc/README.md

 ## What is Guessc?
 Guessc is a tool to recover part of the [Pwnd Passwords list](https://haveibeenpwned.com/Passwords) without using dictionaries or brute force and taking advantage of something I called **information overflow vulnerability**.
 ## So, how many passwords are we talking about?
-In numbers, the last execution revealed 154 millions of passwords from a list of 936 milions of hashes.
+In numbers, the last execution revealed 154 millions of passwords from a list of 936 millions of hashes.
 It lasted one day and a half using an Intel core i3 with 16G of memory.
 ## What is an "Information overflow" vulnerability?
 **Information overflow** is a vulnerabilty that appears when a hidden repository contains some characteristic that can reveal part or all of his content.
 ## What is the "Pwned Passwords list" (PPL)?